Manage Tokens and Certificates

 Before deleting an authentication, you should control if the authentication is shared between companies or banks, as the authentication will be deleted in all companies and banks to which the authentication is shared.
 If you wish to remove the authentication for a single company or bank, see the section To manage authentications shared between companies.

-- On the Banks overview, choose the bank for which you want to delete an authentication.
+2. On the Banks overview, choose the bank you want to delete an authentication for.

 To import or export an authentication

-- Open the bank card for which an authentication must be exported or imported.
+2. Open the bank card for which the authentication must be exported or imported.

-- On the bank card, choose Connection > and select the Import Authentication action to import an authentication into the bank card, or select the Export Authentication action to export an authentication from the bank card to a local folder.
+3. On the bank card, select Connection > Import Authentication action to import an authentication into the bank card, or select Connection > Export Authentication action to export an authentication from the bank card to a local folder.

 Important

-It is impossible to export a certificate from Microsoft Dynamics NAV and reuse it in Microsoft Dynamics 365 Business Central.
+Exporting a certificate from Microsoft Dynamics NAV and reusing it in Microsoft Dynamics 365 Business Central is impossible.